ICIJ/datashare-python/docs/learn/app.md

 ## Next

-[//]: # (TODO: put ref to the worker pool concept) Perfect, we've built our by registering many async tasks, we need to run pool of async workers, which run these tasks when asked to do so !
+[//]: # (TODO: put ref to the worker pool concept) Perfect, we've built our first app by registering many async tasks, we need to run pool of async workers to execute these task when asked to do so !